 Is harry’s better than gillette?

-Verdict is Yes, Yes and No. The Harry’s service is not as good as Gillette, after all they’re a large brand with great customer service.
+Verdict is Yes, Yes and No. The Harry’s service isn’t as good as Gillette, after all they’re a large brand with great customer service.
 Regarding the blade quality, Gillette is clearly better hands down.
 However, Harry’s is priced more reasonably than Gillette.

 Is Harry’s a good shaving brand?